1996 Russian presidential election: Pro-Yeltsin media bias

 One of the reasons for the media's overwhelming favoritism of Yeltsin was their fear that a Communist government would dismantle Russia's right to a free press.
 Another factor contributing to the media's support of Yeltsin was that his government still owned two of the national television channels, and still provided the majority of funding to the majority of independent newspapers.
 In addition, Yeltsin's government also was in charge of supplying licenses to media outlets.
-Yeltsin's government and Luzhkov, mayor of Moscow, flexed their power and reminded the owners, publishers, and editors that newspaper licenses and Moscow leases for facilities were "under review".
-There were also instances of direct payments made for positive coverage (so-called "dollar journalism").
+Yeltsin's government and Yury Luzhkov, the then mayor of Moscow, flexed their power and reminded the owners, publishers, and editors that newspaper licenses and Moscow leases for facilities were "under review".
+There were also instances of direct payments made for positive coverage ("dollar journalism").

 Yeltsin had managed to enlist Russia's emerging business elite to work in his campaign, including those who ran media corporations.
 This included Vladimir Gusinsky, owner of Most Bank, Independent Television and NTV.
 NTV which had, prior to the campaign, been critical towards Yeltsin's actions in Chechnya, changed the tone of their coverage.
-Igor Malashenko, Gusinsky's appointed head of NTV, even joined the Yeltsin campaign and led its media relations in a rather visible conflict-of-interest.
-In early 1996, Gusinsky and his political rival Boris Berezovsky (chairman of the Board of ORT) decided that they would put aside their differences in order to work together to support the reelection Boris Yeltsin.
+Igor Malashenko, Gusinsky's appointed head of NTV, even joined the Yeltsin campaign and led its media relations in a rather visible conflict of interest.
+In early 1996, Gusinsky and his political rival Boris Berezovsky (chairman of the Board of ORT) decided that they would put aside their differences in order to work together to support the re-election of Yeltsin.
 By mid-1996, Yeltsin had recruited a team of a handful of financial and media oligarchs to bankroll the Yeltsin campaign and guarantee favorable media coverage the president on national television and in leading newspapers.
 In return, Yeltsin's presidential administration allowed well-connected Russian business leaders to acquire majority stakes in some of Russia's most valuable state-owned assets.

-Additionally, to further guarantee consistent media coverage, in February Yeltsin had fired the chairperson of the All-Russia State Television and Radio Broadcasting Company and replaced him with Eduard Sagalaev.

-While the anti-communist pro-Yeltsin media bias certainly contributed to Yeltsin's victory, it was not the sole factor.
-A similar anti-communist media bias in the run-up to the 1995 parliamentary elections had failed to prevent a communist victory.
+To further guarantee consistent media coverage, Yeltsin had fired the chairperson of the All-Russia State Television and Radio Broadcasting Company and replaced him with Eduard Sagalaev in February 1996.
+While the anti-Communist pro-Yeltsin media bias certainly contributed to Yeltsin's victory, it was not the sole factor.
+A similar anti-Communist media bias in the run-up to the 1995 parliamentary elections had failed to prevent a Communist victory.
 Additionally, Yeltsin himself had been able to win the 1991 presidential election in spite of a strongly unfavorable media bias towards him.

 Violations of campaign laws

+Following the election, a financial fraud investigation (the Xerox affair) was launched against Yeltsin's campaign.
 Yeltsin's campaign disregarded numerous campaign regulations.
 Analysis has indicated that Yeltsin's campaign spent well in excess of spending limits.
 Yeltsin also violated a law against broadcasting advertisements before 15 March.
 Yeltsin undertook many abuses of his power in order to assist his campaign effort.

-Following the election a financial fraud investigation was launched against Yeltsin's campaign.